Kaimakan71/VegaOS/README.md

 make
 ```

-This will generate the ISO image, which can be used to install VegaOS on your machine.
+This will generate the ISO image.

 #### QEMU
-To install VegaOS on QEMU, run the following command:
+To run VegaOS on QEMU, run the following command:
 ```bash
 make run
 ```